moodymudskipper/safejoin/README.md

 eat
 ---

-All the checks above are still relevant for `eat`.
-Let's go through the additional features.
+All the checks above are still relevant for `eat`, we'll silence them below to focus on the additional features.

 Same as `safe_left_join` :